-Improving sanitation and hygiene for local communities
+accelerating sustainable sanitation and hygiene access for all

 Across Africa and Asia, we are a trusted partner for local governments.
 We support national programmes and work with teams on the ground to deliver affordable and innovative products that create better lives, every day.
 By combining this practical approach with our award-winning solutions, we can help support the creation of long-term economic value for emerging economies.

 Governments and their stakeholders point to market gaps that need to be addressed to accelerate access to sustainable sanitation and hygiene.
 SATO delivers excellent toilet and hygiene experiences, at a fraction of the cost of typical toilets, using much less water.

 Previously underserved people who were using low quality facilities, such as unimproved pit latrines, or nothing at all, now have access to solutions that have improved the lives over 45 million people in 45 countries so far.

 Working to support national sanitation and hygiene programmes across many government departments

 We have the expertise, and global reach to deliver impactful and effective sanitation and hygiene solutions at scale that support specific objectives of local and national government.
 The efficiency and popularity of SATO means that it can offer many benefits across several different government departments: